-The Corpora on has implemented Right to Informa on Act, 2005 in order to provide informa on to ci zens and to maintain accountability and The transparency. designated Company has Public Informa on Officer (PIO) and an Appellate Authority who are dealing with informa on/requests of the public in compliance with the applicable provisions of the said Act.
+The Corpora on has implemented Right to Informa on Act, 2005 in order to provide informa on to ci zens and to maintain accountability and The transparency. designated Public Company has а Informa on Officer (PIO) and an Appellate Authority who are dealing with the informa on/requests of the public in compliance with the applicable provisions of the said Act.